Nagelfar/RestaurantKata/README.md

 Imagine the following: you are entering a restaurant to order some food and drinks.
 You pick up the menu from the table, study it and after you picked your meal, you contact the waitress to order a Wiener Schnitzel and a soda.
-After a while the assistant manager brings you the food, which was deliciously prepared by the cook.
+After a while, the assistant manager brings you the food, which was deliciously prepared by the cook.
 Once you are finished, you ask for the bill, pay in cash and leave this nice place.

-In this setting we have a user, the guest, who is interacting with a system.
+In this setting, we have a user, the guest, who is interacting with a system.
-This system is composed of a lot of different actors, who are working together to fulfill the users needs.
+This system is composed of a lot of different actors, who are working together to fulfill the user's needs.
 Each actor executes several tasks within their job, while they interact with other actors.

 ## Actors within our system

-In this section we describe the actors and their responsibilities in our restaurant.
+In this section, we describe the actors and their responsibilities in our restaurant.
-The following picture shows a coarse overview on how the actors are connected.
+The following picture shows a coarse overview of how the actors are connected.

 ![Overview of the actors in the restaurant](Example_Overview.jpg)

-### The guest - representing a system user
+### The guest - represents a system user

 The customer - the guest - is hungry and thirsty and visits the restaurant for food and drinks.
 Guests represent outside users, who are interacting with the system: